MikeHopcroft/PrixFixe/documentation/src/repl.src.md

 % #
 ~~~

-We're in the Read-Eval-Print-Loop (REPL) and can type commands after the prompt.
+We're now in the Read-Eval-Print-Loop (REPL) and can type commands after the prompt.
 Let's take a look at the menu.
-We can use the `.products` command to display the list of products in the menu:
+We'll use the `.products` command to display the list of products in the menu:

 [//]: # (repl)
 ~~~
 % .products
 % #
 ~~~
 Each product name is followed by its product id or `PID`.
-We drilldown on the specifics of a product by including its `PID` in the `.products` command.
-Let's look at the `latte` whose `PID` is `302`:
+We drilldown on the specifics of a product by passing its `PID` to the `.products` command.
+Let's look at the `latte` product whose `PID` is `302`:

 [//]: # (repl)
 ~~~